What Are Glue Records and How Do I Use Them with Gandi Domains¶

 To add a glue record follow these steps:

-- After logging into your account, choose “Domain” from the left menu.
+After logging in, click on “Domain” in the left navigation menu.

 Like all changes to DNS records, the changes you make here will take from 12 to 72 hours to become effective while the new DNS records are propagated worldwide.